dw04/TitleAuthorExtract_GPT/README.md

  ## filename_proposer.py

- This script helps you to generate proposed filenames for research papers using the scheme AUTHOR-TITLE.
+ This script helps you to generate proposed filenames for research papers using the scheme YEAR-AUTHOR-TITLE.
 It utilizes the `pdfplumber` library to extract text from the first page of a PDF and the OpenAI GPT model to identify the title and the last name of the first author.

  ### Dependencies